CiscoTestAutomation/genielibs/README.md

 - Genie Ops: objects modelling the operational state of devices
 - Genie Conf: objects modelling the configuration of devices
 - Genie Robot: robot library layer, enabling Genie libs to be used in Robot Framework
-- Genie SDK: triggers and verifications (reuseable testcases) implemented using Genie infrastructure.
+- Genie SDK: triggers and verifications (reusable testcases) implemented using Genie infrastructure.

 ## About

-Genie is both a library framework and a test harness that facilitates rapid development, encourage re-usable and simplify writing test automation.
+Genie is both a library framework and a test harness that facilitates rapid development, encourages reuse, and simplies writing test automation.
 Genie bundled with the modular architecture of pyATS framework accelerates and simplifies test automation leveraging all the perks of the Python programming language in an object-orienting fashion.